zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

     new virtual machine
     instances](#How-to-set-up-new-virtual-machine-instances).

-1. Create a CL in the Chromium workspace which does the following.
+1. Create a CL in the Monyhar workspace which does the following.
 Here's an [example CL](https://monyhar-review.googlesource.com/c/monyhar/src/+/1752291).
     1. Adds the new machines to [`waterfalls.pyl`][waterfalls.pyl] directly or to [`mixins.pyl`][mixins.pyl], referencing the new mixin in